To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 Many people use the classic “rule of 10” to figure out a baseline.
 You simply multiply your current salary by 10 to figure out how much life insurance you need.
 But there are other ways to get to the “right” amount.
 We’ve written an article What’s your number?that offers insight into new ways to think about how much insurance you might actually need.

 John Hancock’s been helping people make the most of their financial opportunities for more than 157 years.
-We even have a dedicated team of experienced advisors on hand ready to help — and always at your convenience.

 Life insurance that rewards you for living a healthy life.